-All the bills raised by FCI are paid through treasury cheque without delay.
+All the bills raised by FCI are paid through K-2 system (treasury software developed and using by state government to transfer of money to the recipient) to its recipient ID without delay.
 As soon as the bills cleared and payment is made to FCI the payment details collected from the districts and cross checked with the FCI.
 Bill tracking system is in place.